damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

 ### Important notice for GitLab CI installations

-- GitLab CI now uses symmetric encryption to share 'secure variables' (provided by your users) in the SQL database
+GitLab CI now uses symmetric encryption to share 'secure variables' (provided by your users) in the SQL database.
-- this encryption needs a secret key. gitlab ci will generate a key for you when you install 7.13, it is called 'db_key_base' and can be found in /etc/gitlab/gitlab-secrets.json (Omnibus packages) or config/secrets.yml (installations from source)
+Symmetric encryption needs a secret key, which GitLab CI will generate for you when you install / upgrade to 7.13.

+The key is called `db_key_base` and can be found in /etc/gitlab/gitlab-secrets.json (in Omnibus packages) or config/secrets.yml (in installations from source).
-- if you lose this secret key during a backup restore or a server migration, your users will lose their 'secure variables'
+If you lose this secret key during a backup restore or a server migration, your users will lose their 'secure variables'.

-- don't store the secret key in the same place as your database backups. if you do, somebody who steals your backup also gets your users' secure variables.
+Don't store the secret key in the same place as your database backups.
+If you do, somebody who steals your backup also gets your users' secure variables.

-- if you use configuration management (chef, puppet etc.) you will probably want to (securely) store the secret key in your configuration management system so that your CI server uses the correct DB secret key after a server rebuild
+If you use configuration management (Chef, Puppet etc.) you should store the secret key securely in your configuration management system.
+This way, your CI server uses the correct DB secret key after a server rebuild.

 ### Changed default location of database socket for Omnibus packages